Belmond Grand Hibernian – Grand Tours of Ireland – Castles, Causeways and the Craic

 please call 01347 82 52 92

-The Belmond Grand Hibernian is the new Celtic sister to Belmond Royal Scotsman and the first luxury touring train in Ireland.
-Reservations are now available for the exclusive two, four and six night itineraries throughout the Republic and Northern Ireland.
+The Belmond Grand Hibernian is the Celtic sister to Belmond Royal Scotsman and the first luxury touring train in Ireland, with exclusive two, four and six night itineraries throughout the Republic and Northern Ireland.

 The two night tour, ‘A Taste of Ireland’, journeys north from Dublin to Belfast and Portrush, visiting the award-winning Titanic Experience in Belfast, the astonishing Giant’s Causeway from Portrush, a geological wonder reflecting the Irish love of myths and wonders, and the Old Bushmills Distillery for a sample or two of the famous 400 year old whiskey.